FAQ

 My orientation…

 My approach to therapy is integrative and grounded in a neurodevelopmental perspective.
 I am primarily a relational therapist; meaning I observe emotional and behavioral patterns that unfold in relationship experiences and help clients develop insight into them.
 I draw from psychodynamic, developmental, behavioral and neuroaffective theories.
 I help clients connect with their bodies as a source of wisdom, which is often called somatic work.
 I believe that our default patterns have served a purpose that we want to understand.
 If we try to just push past them without developing insight into their role, most often we get stuck.
-As understand these patterns more and more, we develop new pathways for both self-expression and self soothing.
+As we understand these patterns more and more, we develop new pathways for both self-expression and self soothing.
 I see our emotional patterns as systems, and I help my clients learn the signals of these systems.

 Does what we talk about in therapy remain confidential?